suhas-pai/Aphrodite/README.md

 ```
 #### On Linux

 Install the latest version of LLVM available.
-Best option is from llvm.org.
+The best option is from llvm.org.
 The llvm version available in your system's package manager may be too old to
 build this project.

-Make sure to also add llvm's installation folder to your `$PATH` environment variable.
 This project also requires installing `nasm` and `xorisso`.
+Make sure to add llvm's installation folder to your `$PATH` environment variable.

 #### Targets